-- 4.16 The majority of respondents indicated that they had no comments to make about the language used in the standards. - 4.17 There was a noticeable discrepancy in the responses we received as only 13 per cent of individuals commented on the use of language, while 39 per cent of organisations did the same. - 4.18 One respondent noted the lengthy nature of the standards but acknowledged that this was required to give additional context and aid understanding.
-Whereas, another respondent commented that the generic nature of the standards can reflect any resultant change in legislation or policy which could impact on the profession.
-However, a third respondent was concerned about the use of generic language within the standards.
-They argued that this language lacked clarity and could be challenged when assessing fitness to practise. - 4.19 Other respondents suggested that the language of the standards could be further improved.
-This section aims to address the areas of language commented upon by multiple respondents, though all comments and suggestions received on the wording of the standards are listed in appendix three.
+- 4.16 The majority of respondents indicated that they had no comments to make about the language used in the standards. - 4.17 There was a noticeable difference in the responses we received, in that only 13 per cent of individual respondents commented on the use of language, as opposed to 39 per cent of organisations who responded. - 4.18 One respondent noted the lengthy nature of the standards but acknowledged that this was required to give additional context and aid understanding.
+In contrast, another respondent suggested that the generic nature of the standards would enable them to reflect any change in legislation or policy which may have an impact upon the profession.
+However, a third respondent was concerned about the use of generic language within the standards, arguing that it lacked clarity and could be challenged when assessing fitness to practise. - 4.19 Other respondents suggested that the language of the standards could be further improved.
+Though all comments and suggestions received on the wording of the standards are listed in appendix three, this section seeks to address the similar comments about language made by several respondents.

-- 4.20 Other general comments we received about the language of the standards included: - similarity between standards; - additional terminology, for example, emphasis on 'demonstrate' and 'person-centredness'; - unnecessary technical language in standards twelve and 13; - unnecessary subsections and bulleted information; - ambiguity with some of the words and/or phrases; - consistency with regard to 'service users' and 'patients'; - lengthy structure of the standards; - evidence of US English in the standards; - reactive as opposed to proactive tone; - reference to 'registrants' as opposed to 'paramedics'; and - failure to take account of the varied and future working environments of a paramedic and the attributes required for the modern practitioner.
+- 4.20 Other general comments we received about the language of the standards included: - similarity between standards; - additional terminology, for example, emphasis on 'demonstrate' and 'person-centeredness'; - unnecessary technical language in standards twelve and 13; - unnecessary subsections and bulleted information; - ambiguity with some of the words and/or phrases; - consistency with regard to 'service users' and 'patients'; - lengthy structure of the standards; - evidence of US English in the standards; - reactive as opposed to proactive tone; - reference to 'registrants' as opposed to 'paramedics'; and - failure to take account of the varied and future working environments of a paramedic and the attributes required for the modern practitioner.